grascovit/aviso-cliente/README.md

 bundle install
 ```

-Run `bundle exec figaro install`, copy the content from `config/application.yml.example` file to `config/application.yml` and fill the required data.
+Create a file named `.env` and paste the contents from the `.env.example` file into it.
+Provide the required environment variables.

 After this, execute the following steps:
 ```shell